hyl3rid/blog/data/blog/custardberries.md

 **For the shortcrust pastry 9 inch:**
 ⦁ 1 cup all-purpose flour
-⦁ 6 tbsp butter, unsalted and cubed
+⦁ 6 tbsp vegan butter, unsalted and cubed
 ⦁ 3 tbsp [aquafaba](https://en.wikipedia.org/wiki/Aquafaba "Water in which chickpeas or other beans were cooked.")
 ⦁ 1 ½ tbsp confectioners sugar
 ⦁ pinch salt